wangxiaoyunanne/docs/source/hive_graphSage.html.md

 GraphSAGE does not have a dynamic graph component, but it should able to work on a dynamic graph.
-Some of the data may be reusable if the graph has not been significantly changed; but the resulted memory requirement to store the intermedia data may make the data reuse impossible.
+Some of the data may be reusable if the graph has not been significantly changed, but the resulting memory requirement to store the intermediate data may make data reuse impossible.

 ### Notes on larger datasets

-If the dataset is so large, that the graph and the per-vertex feature data are larger than the combined GPU memory, it's possible to accumulate the features of leafs and children on CPU, transfer the data on to GPU, and perform the computation.
-Running time will increase significantly as compared to the cases when the full data can fit in the GPU memory; but whether that will increase above the OpenMP implementation is still unknown.
+If the dataset is so large that the graph and the per-vertex feature data are larger than the combined GPU memory, it's possible to accumulate the features of leafs and children on CPU, transfer the data on to GPU, and perform the computation.
+Because of the cost of the transfer, runtime will increase significantly as compared to the cases when the full data can fit in the GPU memory, but whether that will cause an increase above the OpenMP implementation is still unknown.

 ### Notes on other pieces of this workload